anilkumar1392/EssentialApp/Adding a new feature/Lecture 1/Challenge Assets/Challenge.md

 So in LoadFeedFromRemoteTests we do not need to create sut, we do not need to track memory. we do not needt client, spy.

+## Removal of those function from the RemoteFeedlaoder tests is only possible only becase of abstraction.